dottjt/plastic/other/unused.md

 one tippity-tap away from enlightened expedition,

+Frantic dawdling on his notepad aside, an ancient treasure fit suitably for a 90s' Nickelodeon pre-teen, and I think we have a winner.

+.

 dearly hoping it would kill me before rendering me entire paralysed from the waist down.

 A floundering point of asymptotic reference, carelessly vague in it's accelerating motion creeping itself into our veins.